nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter2_chapter_2_god_eternal_creator_and_loving_father.md

 <!-- p41 -->
-Despite building a covenant with His people, the relationship is one of a loving and jealous God pursuing and abiding with very stubborn and ungrateful people (<span class="x-scripture" data-type="ref" data-book="Exodus" data-chapter="32" data-verses="9" data-lang="en" data-version="NKJV">Exodus 32:9</span>).
+Despite building a covenant with His people, the relationship is one of a loving and jealous God pursuing and abiding with very stubborn and ungrateful people (<span class="x-scripture" data-type="ref" data-book="EXO" data-chapter="32" data-verses="9" data-lang="en" data-version="NKJV">Exodus 32:9</span>).
 Ignoring God's miraculous intervention, they keep a rebellious attitude for large parts of the text.
-God even brings them to the promised land and tells them they can inherit it (<span class="x-scripture" data-type="ref" data-book="Exodus" data-chapter="33" data-verses="3" data-lang="en" data-version="NKJV">Exodus 33:3</span>), but in fear and disobedience they ignore the supernatural deliverance that God has given them, and instead must wander the desert for 40 years until almost everyone from that generation had died (<span class="x-scripture" data-type="ref" data-book="Numbers" data-chapter="14" data-verses="33-34" data-lang="en" data-version="NKJV">Numbers 14:33-34</span>).
+God even brings them to the promised land and tells them they can inherit it (<span class="x-scripture" data-type="ref" data-book="EXO" data-chapter="33" data-verses="3" data-lang="en" data-version="NKJV">Exodus 33:3</span>), but in fear and disobedience they ignore the supernatural deliverance that God has given them, and instead must wander the desert for 40 years until almost everyone from that generation had died (<span class="x-scripture" data-type="ref" data-book="NUM" data-chapter="14" data-verses="33-34" data-lang="en" data-version="NKJV">Numbers 14:33-34</span>).

 <!-- p42 -->